-I am a Ph.D. candidate in Business Economics at Harvard University, on the 2024-2025 job market.
-Previously, I worked at the Federal Reserve Bank of New York and studied at Columbia University.
+I am a Ph.D. candidate in Business Economics at Harvard University on the 2024-2025 academic job market.

 You can download my CV here.

 Feel free to reach me at jgortmaker@g.harvard.edu.
-My social media links are in the footer of this page.
 For inquiries about software, you can contact me directly or use the issue tracker.

 Publications